wowselim/NTWeaponCheat/README.md

 TODO:
 =====
-- Add weapon list
+- Add missing weapons to weapon list
-- Implement UI
 - Fix compatibility with GNU/Linux and OS X